Jerry-Shaw/Nervsys/README.md

 ### error_reporting

-This setting in NervSys does not matter too much any more.
+"error_reporting" in NervSys does not matter too much any more.
 All errors and exceptions will be handled well into logs and/or showing up.
-The only thing will be affected by "error_reporting" is the format of JSON result.
+The only thing will be affected by "error_reporting" is the format of JSON/XML result.
-When "error_reporting" is set NOT equal to 0, "JSON_PRETTY_PRINT" option will be added to output.
+When "error_reporting" is set NOT equal to 0, line breaks will be added to JSON/XML result.

 ### TrustZone